Cowboys sign old rival LT Jason Peters with Tyron Smith out

 AP Pro Football Writer

-Dallas is likely to be without left tackle Tyron Smith until at least December after the eight-time Pro Bowler tore a hamstring in practice two weeks ago.
-Rookie Tyler Smith could start against the Buccaneers, but Peters will get strong consideration for that spot once the 40-year-old Texas native is ready to play in a game.

-Tyler Smith, who played left tackle at Tulsa, worked almost all of the offseason and training camp at left guard in anticipation of getting in the lineup on opening day.
-Tyron Smith’s injury means third-year player Connor McGovern will start at left guard, at least in the opener.
+Rookie Tyler Smith, who played left tackle at Tulsa, worked almost all of the offseason and training camp at left guard with the idea of getting the first-round pick in the lineup.
+After Tyron Smith’s hamstring tear that also fractured his left knee in practice two weeks ago, Smith moved back to his college position.

+Tyler Smith said he was getting first-team reps at left tackle Monday, which means he should start against the Buccaneers, but Peters will get strong consideration for that spot once the 40-year-old Texas native is ready to play in a game.

+“Just having him in the building was great for me,” Tyler Smith said.
+“We’re all geared toward one goal, and that’s winning.
+We’re competing against those other teams.
+We’re competing against each other every day, but it’s always good to have guys like that in the building.”

+Peters didn’t say he expected to start once he was ready, which he said would take a “couple of weeks.”

 Coach Mike McCarthy declined to address how the addition of Peters will affect the the makeup of the offensive line.